Avex Group Human Rights Policy

 7. Communication with Stakeholders and Information Disclosure

-In order to promote human rights initiatives under this policy, the Avex Group will engage in ongoing dialogue with relevant stakeholders and continuously conduct human rights due diligence process while actively utilizing internal and external expertise.
+In order to promote human rights initiatives under this policy, the Avex Group will engage in ongoing dialogue with relevant stakeholders and continuously conduct the human rights due diligence process while actively utilizing internal and external expertise.
 Through these efforts, the Group will further strengthen its commitment to respect human rights.
 In addition to providing necessary information to relevant stakeholders, the Group will ensure appropriate disclosure of information through integrated reports and other channels.

 January 2026